 If you must check your instrument, I highly recommend it be checked as oversize baggage even if it’s not oversize.
 The reason is that regular baggage goes on conveyors, gets stacked on carts, and gets handled roughly.
 Oversize baggage is hand-carried and is treated much more carefully.

 Be sure to use a good flight case.
 Aluminum ones are available, as are hard-foam ones, and some folks have made wooden or fiberglass ones.
-I have owned several hard foam cases by Colorado Case Company, and find them quite satisfactory.
+I have owned several commercially made hard foam cases, and find them quite satisfactory.
 Hard foam cases are covered with nylon and they zip closed.
 They are lightweight, which really keeps the price down at airline check-in.
+But they are not immune to forklifts, whereas aluminum is.

 Your instrument in its soft case should fit inside the hard case.
 You can pack clothing in there as well, so you won’t need a suitcase if you’re a conservative packer.
 Naturally, don’t pack any liquids in the case with your instrument.